 Sauces and Other Sides

 Many Thai foods are served with coordinating sauces and condiments.
-One popular accompaniment is made up of fish sauce, chopped chilies, garlic and lime juice.
+One popular accompaniment is made up of fish sauce, chopped chillies, garlic and lime juice.

 Ryan Berman is a food safety specialist and health researcher.
 He has been working closely with the restaurant and catering industries to improve health standards.
 Visit Short Order to find out more about safe food storage.